 Ms. Schrantz was recognized by Crain’s Chicago as one its 2021 “Notable Gen X Leaders in Accounting, Consulting and Law” and one of its “Notable Women in Law” in 2020, and by Global Investigations Review as one of the top 100 worldwide “Women in Investigations” in 2018.

-Ms. Schrantz is a former co-chair of the firm’s Women’s Forum and a member of its Steering Committee.
-As part of her active pro bono practice, she has first chaired a jury trial for a client charged with first degree murder, and argued two direct appeals before the Seventh Circuit Court of Appeals, successfully vacating a sentence of life imprisonment.
-She has also represented clients pro bono in employment discrimination, political asylum, child custody, and First Amendment defamation cases.
+At Jenner & Block, Ms. Schrantz serves on the firm’s Management Committee, Diversity Equity & Inclusion Committee, and is a former co-chair of the firm’s Women’s Forum.
+She has twice received the Mentor Award from the firm’s Associates Committee.
+As part of her active pro bono practice, she has first-chaired a jury trial for a client charged with first-degree murder and argued two direct appeals before the Seventh Circuit Court of Appeals, successfully vacating her client’s sentence of life imprisonment.

 - Currently leading the compliance team for the Court ordered Monitor of The International Union, United Automobile, Aerospace, and Agricultural Implement Workers of America (United Auto Workers), following an agreement between the government and the UAW to resolve civil and criminal liability of the union through a consent decree.
 The agreement calls for a monitor to help carry out the mandates and goals set forth in the consent decree, which requires the monitor to work in several areas, including overseeing the union’s elections, its overhaul of its compliance and control functions, and to investigate and seek the removal of union officials who engage in certain types of misconduct.

 - Led the compliance team for the Monitor of Credit Suisse AG following the bank’s $715 million settlement with the New York Department of Financial Services, part of a broader $2.6 billion settlement that involved the US Department of Justice and federal regulators.